aimenabdulaziz/Compilers/README.md

 - Run the semantic analysis on the input file.
 - Generate LLVM IR code for the input file.
 - Optimize the LLVM IR code using the optimizer.

+MiniC

+- Can't have more than one expression in one line.
+- MiniC always have two external declarations
+- [will update later]